Do Chameleons Bite? How Poisonous Is Chameleon

 The majority of the time, chameleons are harmless to people, but if they feel threatened or under stress, they may bite.
 Despite not being poisonous, their bites can nonetheless be painful because of their powerful jaws.
 Any risk of damage can be reduced with proper handling and observance of their natural characteristics.

-4 Do chameleons have sharp teeth?
+4 Why chameleons have sharp teeth?

 Chameleons do possess sharp teeth, adapted for gripping prey and defense.
 While not overly dangerous to humans, their bites can be uncomfortable due to their jaw strength.
 Their dental structure aids in their survival strategies and interactions within their habitats.